 As we all now know, working remotely from your home, a coffee shop, or anywhere else with an internet connection is a legitimate career option.
 Considering modern advances in technology and the threat of COVID, working from home has turned into more of a norm than not.

 Long gone are the days where every employee needs to clock in at the company office every day.
 Remote employees have become part of business culture, expansion, and expectation.
 After all, we're living in a highly connected world—it makes sense that working arrangements have advanced alongside technology.

-Whatever your legit reasons are for needing or wanting to work from home, there are a huge amount of careers that support this option.
+Whatever your reasons are for needing or wanting to work from home, there are a huge number of careers that support this option.

 There are a plethora of studies done on the American workforce—everything from occupations to job satisfaction to salaries to working remotely.